SHŌKI 鍾馗 - THE DEMON QUELLER

 Stone Statue, Taishō Era (1912-1925),

-in garden of private home in Kamakura.
+in garden of site author, Kamakura.

 Shōki 鍾馗 is a deity from China’s Taoist pantheon who was depicted often in Edo-period (1615-1868) Japanese sculptures and paintings, but one who is today largely neglected.
 Legends about Shōki reportedly first appear in Tang-era (618-907) Chinese documents.
 The deity reached Japan by at least the late Heian Period (794 to 1185), for the oldest extant image of Shōki in Japan is a scroll at the Nara National Museum dated to the reign of Emperor Goshirakawa 後白河天皇 (1127-1192).
 Numerous legends surround Shōki in Japan and the West.
 The three most widespread are: